Nonparametric Learning of Two-Layer ReLU Residual Units: Experiments

 \ignore{

 }

-\textbf{Network Weight Robustness:} This experiment aims to verify whether our method can genuinely learn a broader class of residual units.
-In \hyperref[tab:robustness-weights]{Tab.~\ref*{tab:robustness-weights}}, our method shows a light-tailed distribution with nearly zero means and standard deviations for layer 1, 2, and output errors across various ground-truth networks, whereas SGD performs much less robustly in the same sense.
+\textbf{Network Weight Robustness:} This experiment aims to verify whether our method can learn a broader class of residual units.
+In \cref*{tab:robustness-weights}, we see our method shows a light-tailed distribution with nearly-zero means and standard deviations for layers 1 and 2, and output errors across various ground-truth networks, whereas SGD is less robust in the same context.
 Our method shows strong robustness to network weight changes, indicating its applicability across the whole hypothesis class.

-\textbf{Noise Robustness:} \autoref{fig:exp-noise-rob} verifies the robustness of our methods for residual units with output noise.
+\textbf{Noise Robustness:} \cref{fig:exp-noise-rob} confirms the robustness of our methods when output noise exists.
 Samples are generated by a ground-truth residual unit with output noise being i.i.d.~zero-mean Gaussian in different strengths (i.e. standard deviations).
-We conduct both QP and LP because in noisy setting the two approaches are not equivalent w.r.t. solution space\footnote{See \autoref{app:noisy-model} for noisy model discussion.}.
-First, SGD always gives larger errors than our methods, even though it is hardly affected by tuning the noise strength.
-For QP/LP, all the layer 1, 2 and output errors grow almost linearly as noise strength increases, indicating that both QP/LP learn the optima robustly with output noise, where QP slightly outperforms LP.
+We try both QP and LP because in noisy setting the two approaches are not equivalent w.r.t. the solution space.\footnote{See \cref{app:noisy-model} for noisy model discussion.} First, SGD always gives larger errors than our methods, even though it is hardly affected by tuning the noise strength.
+For QP/LP, all the errors for layer 1, 2 and output grow almost linearly as noise strength increases, indicating that both QP/LP learn the optima robustly when output noise is present, where QP slightly outperforms LP.

+\paragraph{Running Time Efficiency versus SGD} In \cref{fig:exp-running-time-error}, we compare the running time of our algorithm against the running time of SGD for ground-truth networks sampled at random.
+The running time of our algorithm is significantly lower, with an error level which is also significantly lower.
+Furthermore, this is demonstrated across input dimensions, where the difference between the running time of SGD until convergence and our algorithm's running time increases as $d$ increases.
+In addition, the running time of our algorithm is fixed, and does not depend on the ground-truth network, while the running time of SGD varies based on the network sampled.

+\paragraph{Layer 2 Weights Condition Number Robustness} Our algorithm depends on a matrix-inversion step to obtain the estimated parameters.
+This affects the estimation of $\mB^{\ast}$.
+Due to this, we further investigate the effect of the condition number of $\mB^\ast$ in the ground-truth parameters on the accuracy of estimation.
+For this experiment, to obtain ground-truth network parameters with different condition number, we follow the procedure of \citet{ge2019learning}, and multiply a diagonal matrix with exponentially-dropping values on the diagonal ($\lambda^{-i}$ for the $i$-th element) by two random orthonormal matrices, $\rmU$ and $\rmV^\top$, on the left and on the right respectively: $\rmB = \rmU\diag{\left(\lambda^{-1}, \dots, \lambda^{-d}\right)}\rmV^{\top}$.

+In \cref{fig:exp-layer-2-condition-number}, we compare the effect of the condition number of $\mB^{\ast}$ on SGD and on our algorithm.
+SGD turns out to be quite sensitive to the condition number, especially for lower dimensions.
+Our algorithm, on the other hand, is almost not affected by the condition number, with a final estimation error consistently close to $0$, recovering the matrix $\mB^{\ast}$.